How do you set your priorities in life?

 How to Really Set Your Priorities

-If someone said that success is synonymous to money, most people would agree.
+If someone said that success is synonymous with money, most people would agree.
 After all, when society talks about so-called successful people, they mention people such as Bill Gates and Warren Buffett, who have both made billions of dollars off their brilliant ideas.

 While I do look up to these business tycoons for the empires they have built, I think success should not be a person’s ultimate goal in life.
 Personally, I would argue that more than aspiring to be successful, people should strive to be happy.